 Angle Closure Glaucoma

-Angle-Closure Glaucoma: The pupillary dilation that occurs following use of many antidepressant drugs including Escitalopram Oral Solution may trigger an angle closure attack in a patient with anatomically narrow angles who does not have a patent iridectomy.
+Angle Closure Glaucoma: The pupillary dilation that occurs following use of many antidepressant drugs including escitalopram oxalate may trigger an angle closure attack in a patient with anatomically narrow angles who does not have a patent iridectomy.

 Use in Patients with Concomitant Illness